vancefm/ticket-stack/HELP.md

 3. Rebuild image, container and run: `docker-compose up --force-recreate --build -d` and then `docker image prune -f` to cleanup

 # Documentation
-API documentation is provided by SpringDoc and can be found at http://localhost:8080/swagger-ui/index.html
+API documentation by Swagger and can be found at http://localhost:8080/swagger-ui/index.html

+# Noted Features
+* Exceptions include description/reason message.